 - Example: A custom donation page that promotes a group of funds for a specific purpose, such as a targeted fundraising initiative.

-- If the fund is subject to variance power and funded by donations that are irrevocable, the fund balance is presented on the nonprofit's balance sheet as an asset and as a liability on the foundation's balance sheet.
+- If the fund is subject to variance power and funded by donations that are irrevocable, the fund balance is presented on the nonprofit's balance sheet as an asset and as a liability on the organization's balance sheet.
 This is only required for donations that are received by the nonprofit.
 Donations from the public are not subject to the same requirement.
 The sub fund functionality in CommunitySuite is encouraged in this scenario.
 Using the agency functionality in CommunitySuite will allow the system to process the journal entry monthly or yearly to move balances from the equity section of the balance sheet to the liability section for financial reporting.

 - If the fund is non-endowed and fully spendable, there is an option in donation and grant settings to allow all transactions to post directly to a liability account.

-- Bank Reconciliation - Bank reconciliation is a process that is performed by the foundation to reconcile transactions within the accounting system with bank records.
+- Bank Reconciliation - Bank reconciliation is a process that is performed by the organization to reconcile transactions within the accounting system with bank records.
 This is normally processed on a monthly or quarterly basis depending on the type of account.

 - Campaign - CommunitySuite's functionality for building mailing lists and/or managing events.
 Campaign setup drives the event's online registration.